vmsmith/CookBook/rabbit_cacciatore.md

 #### Directions

-1. Sprinkle the rabbit pieces generously with salt and pepper.
-Rub half of the thyme leaves into the pieces, then sprinkle with flour to lightly coat.
+1. Sprinkle the rabbit pieces generously with salt and pepper, then rub half of the thyme leaves into the pieces, and then sprinkle with flour to lightly coat
-Heat olive oil in a large skillet on medium high.
-Place the rabbit pieces in the pan in a single layer.
-Do not stir.
+2. Heat olive oil in a large skillet on medium high, then place the rabbit pieces in the pan in a single layer to brown
-Cook for 2-3 minutes on one side until lightly browned, then turn the pieces and brown on the other side for a minute or two more.
-Remove the rabbit pieces to a dish to set aside.
+3. Cook for 2-3 minutes on one side until lightly browned, then turn the pieces and brown on the other side for a minute or two more
+4. Remove the rabbit pieces to a dish to set aside, and reduce heat to medium

-Reduce the heat to medium.
-Add onions to the pan, cook for 1 minute.
-Then add garlic, bell pepper, and mushrooms, cook for a couple minutes more.
-Add the rosemary and the remaining thyme.
+5. Add onions to the pan, cook for 1 minute, then add the garlic, bell pepper, and mushrooms
+6. Cook for a couple minutes more, then add the rosemary and the remaining thyme

-Reduce heat to medium low; cover the pan and cook for 35 minutes.
+7. Reduce heat to medium low & cover the pan and cook for 35 minutes

-Increase heat to high and cook for several minutes to boil off excess moisture and reduce the sauce.
+8. Increase heat to high and cook for several minutes to boil off excess moisture and reduce the sauce
-When the liquid has reduced by half, check the seasoning, add salt or pepper to taste, remove from heat and serve.
+9. When the liquid has reduced by half, check the seasoning, add salt or pepper to taste, remove from heat and serve
-Serve with rice, pasta, or potatoes.
+10. Serve with rice, pasta, or potatoes.